-Of the State's electrical power requirements during the year ended 30 June 1975, 97.6 per cent was generated in New South Wales (78.4 per cent by coal fired power stations, 0.3 per cent by internal combustion plants, 16.5 per cent from the Snowy Mountains Hydro-Electric Authority and 2.4 per cent by other hydro-electric stations).
-Net interstate imports of electricity accounted for the remaining 2.4 per cent.
+Of the State's electrical power requirements during the year ended 30 June 1977, almost all was generated in New South Wales (86.6 per cent by coal fired power stations, 0.3 per cent by internal combustion plants, 12.1 per cent from the Snowy Mountains Hydro-Electric Authority and 1.2 per cent by other hydro-electric stations).
+Net interstate exports of electricity accounted for the remaining 0.2 per cent.

 Major generating stations.
-At 30 June 1975 the major power stations of the State system of the Electricity Commission of New South Wales and their nominal capacities were as follows: Liddell (Hunter Valley), 2,000 MW; Munmorah (Tuggerah Lakes), 1,400 MW; Vales Point (Lake Macquarie), 875 MW; Wangi (Lake Macquarie), 330 MW; Tallawarra (Lake Illawarra), 320 MW; Wallerawang (near Lithgow), 240 MW; Pyrmont (Sydney), 200 MW.
-The total nominal capacity of the Electricity Commission's system as at 30 June 1975 was 6,377 MW.
+At 30 June 1977 the major power stations of the State system of the Electricity Commission of New South Wales and their nominal capacities were as follows: Liddell (Hunter Valley), 2,000 MW; Munmorah (Tuggerah Lakes), 1,400 MW; Vales Point (Lake Macquarie), 875 MW; Wangi (Lake Macquarie), 330 MW; Tallawarra (Lake Illawarra), 320 MW; Wallerawang (near Lithgow), 740 MW; Pyrmont (Sydney), 200 MW.
+The total nominal capacity of the Electricity Commission's system as at 30 June 1977 was 6,389 MW.
 The greater part of the Commission's generating plant is concentrated within a one hundred and eighty-five kilometre radius of Sydney.

 Major transmission network.
 The retailing of electricity to 97 per cent of the population of New South Wales is in the hands of local distributing authorities, which obtain electricity in bulk from the Commission's major State network.
-This network of 330 kV, 132 kV, 66 kV and some 33 kV and 22 kV transmission lines, links the Commission's power stations with the load centres throughout the eastern portions of the State, extending geographically up to 650 kilometres inland.
+This network of 330 kV, 132 kV, 66 kV and some 33 kV and 22 kV transmission lines links the Commission's power stations with the load centres throughout the eastern portions of the State, extending geographically up to 650 kilometres inland.

-At 30 June 1975 there were in service 3,207 circuit kilometres of 330 kV and 6,282 kilometres of 132 kV transmission lines (including 206 kilometres operating for the time being at 66 kV).
-There were also in service 4,446 kilometres of transmission line of 66 kV and lower voltages, and 435 kilometres of underground cable.
-The installed transformer capacity at the Commission's 152 sub-stations was 21,423,450 kVA.
+At 30 June 1977 there were in service 3,437 circuit kilometres of 330 kV and 6,599 kilometres of 132 kV transmission lines (including 206 kilometres operating for the time being at 66 kV).
+There were also in service 4,543 kilometres of transmission line of 66 kV and lower voltages, and 449 kilometres of underground cable.
+The installed transformer capacity at the Commission's 162 sub-stations was 23,546 MVA.

 Separate systems and total State installed capacity.
 Several local government bodies operate their own power stations and generate portion of their requirements which is supplemented by interconnection with the system of the Electricity Commission.
-Of these the more important are the Northern Rivers County Council (installed capacity 28.75 MW) and the North-West County Council (15 MW).
-In addition a private company operates small stations supplying the towns of Ivanhoe and Wilcannia.
-The aggregate effective capacity for the whole of New South Wales systems and isolated plants was approximately 6,493 MW at 30 June 1975 and the number of ultimate consumers at this date was 1,789,337.
+Of these, the more important are the Northern Rivers County Council (installed capacity 28.75 MW) and the North-West County Council (15 MW).
+In addition, a private company operates small stations supplying the towns of Ivanhoe and Wilcannia.
+The aggregate effective capacity for the whole of New South Wales systems and isolated plants was approximately 6,493 MW at 30 June 1975, while the number of ultimate consumers at this date was 1,789,337.